 You can also experiment with the “Highlights” and “Shadow” sliders to create a more customized vignette.

-Retouching Skin Tones And Shadows With Adjustment Brushes And Filters
+How To Retouch Skin Tone And Shadows With Adjustment Brushes And Filters On Lightroom?

 Now that you’ve made some basic adjustments, it’s time to correct skin tones, lighten the shadows, and bring out the best in your subject’s face.
-This is essential learning for any professional headshot retouching service.
+These skills are quite essential for any professional headshot retouching service.

 Lightroom has several tools at your disposal for this, like adjustment brushes, radial filters (both graduated and spot), color range for targeted corrections, and various local adjustment tools.
 Each works uniquely to help you achieve specific results on a small section of an image rather than all over it.